MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/wam.md

 | UWP            | &check;   | &cross;            | &cross;                   |
 | netcoreapp3.1  | &cross;   | &check;            | &check; (not recommended) |

-Because the .NET Core 3.1 target framework has reached the [end of life](/lifecycle/products/microsoft-net-and-net-core) on Dec 13, 2022, our team will no longer offer support for applications using MSAL with this specific version of .NET Core.
-We recommend upgrading to the latest version of the .NET platform where possible.

 After referencing the correct packages, simply call `WithBroker(BrokerOptions)` with options and pass a window handle.

 ```csharp